ShivrajRajasekaran/Logistics-Exception-Engine/MEMO.md

 ## 1. Domain, sourcing, labelling

-Logistics Parcel triage at a sorting hub: concrete classes, a binary operational decision (normal flow or exception bay), cost in both directions.
+Logistics parcel triage at a sorting hub: concrete classes, a binary operational decision (normal flow or exception bay), cost in both directions.
 COCO has backpack, handbag and suitcase but no box, package, parcel or carton, so both final classes are non-COCO.